||Pineapple Item 1773|

-By combining transparent citrine glass with threads of sparkling green aventurine, we are able to construct a sculpture that has the look and feel of freshly harvested pineapple.
+This design created for the Dole Pineapple Company combines transparent citrine glass with sparkling green aventurine with the look and feel of freshly harvested pineapple.

 The combinations of transparent color enables light to pass through the front and back of the sculpture illuminating the design while creating a similar structure to the fruits interior.